supreethr23/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M03_L04_Enabling_Continuous_Integration_with_Azure_Pipelines.md

      ![](images/az400-m3-L4-57.png)

-     > **Congratulations** on completing the task!
+     > **Congratulations** on completing the lab!
 Now, it's time to validate it.
 Here are the steps:
      > - Select the **Lab Validation** tab located at the upper right corner of the lab guide section.
      > - Hit the Validate button for the corresponding task.
-If you receive a success message, you can proceed to the next task.
+If you receive a success message, you have successfully validated the lab.
      > - If not, carefully read the error message and retry the step, following the instructions in the lab guide.
      > - If you need any assistance, please contact us at labs-support@spektrasystems.com.
 We are available 24/7 to help you out.

- #### Review
+ ## Review

   In this lab, you enabled pull request validation using a build definition and configured CI pipeline as code with YAML in Azure DevOps.